spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_batteryWeight |
 | **Expected Value** | Numerical value in kilograms                                                         |

----

 ##### 6.1.1.8 manufacturingPlace {#DigitalBatteryPassport_generalInformation_manufacturingPlace}

-The *manufacturingPlace* provides details about where the battery was manufactured, including the country, city, and street address.
+The `manufacturingPlace` provides details about where the battery was manufactured, including the country, city, and street address.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|